 Ha ha. 🙂 When the s**t hits the fan, you may want to hide from your prospective employers.
 The best measure is to ensure you do not vent on social media.
 Ignore trolls today for you to get the job tomorrow.
 Keep your social media, and online presence, clean and free of stuff that might come back to haunt you in future.

 Cleaning your accounts may be necessary.
 Learn how to use random-word searches using wildcards.
 You will be able to see what others see and delete it.
 Most social media platforms allow you to delete what you posted earlier.
-I think they are learning that sometimes we repent our sins.
+I think they are learning that sometimes we regret our sins.